robbleee/blood-cancer-classifier/README.md

 # Haematix Landing Page

-A simple and friendly Streamlit landing page that redirects visitors to the new Haemio.io website.
+A simple and friendly Streamlit landing page that redirects visitors to the new Blood Cancer Classifier platform.

 ## Features

 - Clean white and teal theme
-- Friendly messaging about the move to Haemio.io
+- Friendly messaging about the move to the new platform
 - Manual redirect button
 - Automatic redirect with countdown timer
 - Responsive design